Steve Dalkowski: Baseball career

 After graduating from high school in 1957, scout Frank “Beauty” McGowan signed Dalkowski with the Baltimore Orioles for a $4,000 signing bonus, and allegedly other payments.
-Dalkowski initially played for their Dlass-D minor league affiliate in Kingsport, Tennessee.
-He spent his entire career in the minor leagues, playing in nine different leagues during his nine-year career.
-His only appearance at the Orioles' Memorial Stadium was during an exhibition game in 1959, when he struck out the opposing side.
+He spent his entire career in Minor League Baseball (1957 to 1965), playing in nine different leagues during his nine-year career.

 Dalkowski's claim to fame was the high velocity of his fastball.
 Accurate measurements at the time were difficult to make, but the consensus is that Dalkowski regularly threw well above 100 mph.
 Dalkowski's raw speed was aided by his highly flexible left (pitching) arm, and by his unusual "buggy-whip" pitching motion, which ended in a cross-body arm swing.
 Teammate, and future Hall of Fame executive, Pat Gillick reported Dalkowski had hypermobility in his shoulder and wrists.
 Dalkowski disagreed with Gillick on that.
-“I hit my left elbow on my right knee so often, they finally made me a pad to wear", recalled Dalkowski.

-Dalkowski often had extreme difficulty controlling his pitches.
-He often walked more batters than he struck out, and many times his pitches would go wild — sometimes so wild that they ended up in the stands.
+Dalkowski had extreme difficulty controlling his pitches.
+He often walked more batters than he struck out, and threw numerous wild pitches — sometimes so wild that they ended up in the stands.
 Batters found the combination of extreme velocity and lack of control intimidating.
 Oriole Paul Blair stated that "He threw the hardest I ever saw.
 He was the wildest I ever saw".
+During Dalkowski's 1960 season with the Stockton Ports in the California League, umpire Doug Harvey observed that Dalkowski was the fastest throwing pitcher in the league, even when throwing at only three-quarters speed.
+But as to Dalkowski's control, Harvey added, "You think he's going to throw the ball right through the catcher.
+When he finds the catcher".

-During a typical season in 1960, while pitching in the California League, Dalkowski struck out 262 batters and walked 262 in 170 innings.
-Dalkowski for 1960 thus figures at both 13.81 K/9IP (strikeouts per nine innings pitched) and 13.81 BB/9IP (bases on ball per nine innings pitched) (see lifetime statistics below).
-In comparison, Randy Johnson currently holds the major league record for strikeouts per nine innings in a season with 13.41.
-In separate games, Dalkowski struck out 21 batters, and walked 21 batters.
+Dalkowski initially played for the Orioles' Class D minor league affiliate in Kingsport, Tennessee, the Kingsport Orioles of the Appalachian League.
+In 1957 at Kingsport, Dalkowski pitched a total of 62 innings, giving up only 22 base hits (3.2 hits per nine innings pitched) and striking out 121 batters, averaging an extraordinary 17.6 strikeouts per nine innings pitched.
+However, he finished the season with a 1–8 won loss record and 8.13 earned run average (ERA) because he walked an equally extraordinary 129 batters (18.7 bases on ball per nine innings pitched) and threw 39 wild pitches.
+By comparison, in 1957 Bob Turley led all MLB pitchers averaging 6.125 hits per nine innings pitched and 7.758 strikeouts per nine innings pitched; Jack Sanford led all MLB pitchers with 188 strikeouts (in 236.2 innings); and among all Orioles' pitchers throwing more than 50 innings in 1957, Al Ceccarelli had the worst bases on balls per nine innings pitched at 4.8.